 Purpose-built in 1934, the swing bridge was designed by the manager at the factory.
 It was built for the workers at the plant so they didn’t have to row or swim across Dora Creek to get to work.
 If you lived on the south side of the bank, you could row, swim or go the long way around to go to work at the factory.
 Unfortunately, the rowboats often went missing, so the factory decided to fund the bridge and solve all these issues.

 The swing bridge is behind residential houses and crosses over Dora Creek.
-It’s quite a gorgeous design and the kids loved how it had a little movement to it.
-We spent a bit of time talking about the history of the bridge, and how the workers use to swim across it to go to work.
-We talked about where it went, checked our map then ventured over to the other side of the bridge.
+It’s a gorgeous design and the kids loved how it had a little movement.
+We spent a bit of time talking about the history, and how the workers used to swim across it to go to work.
+We talked about where it went, checked our map, and then ventured over to the other side of the bridge.

 Sandy Creek Walk

-You could definitely take a picnic and sit on the bank and enjoy the natural surroundings.
+You could have a picnic, sit on the bank and enjoy the natural surroundings.
 We spotted some rabbits on the track as we went exploring.
-The kids also collected flowers and dropped them in the water off the bridge and watched them float away.
+The kids also collected flowers then dropped them in the water off the bridge and watched them float away.

-If you’re up for a short walk, Sandy Creek Walk looks really lovely.
-The bush setting was so beautiful as the trail wraps around Dora Creek, Sandy Creek and Jigadee Creek.
+If you’re up for a short walk, venture along Sandy Creek Walk.
+The bush setting was beautiful as the trail wrapped around Dora Creek, Sandy Creek and Jigadee Creek.

 Make the most of your outing

 If you’re looking for something different to do, that’s not going to take up your whole morning, then this is quite a nice little outing.
-Some local history, a suspended bridge and a little bit of exploring makes for a nice break from the screens.
+Some local history, a suspended bridge and some exploring make for a nice break from the screens.

-Once we were finished our trip to Cooranbong and the Swing Bridge, we headed down to Sunshine to check out the playground.
-What a gorgeous spot that is set amongst the trees right on the water’s edge.
+Once we finished our trip to Cooranbong and the Swing Bridge, we headed down to Sunshine to check out the playground.
+What a gorgeous spot set amongst the trees right on the water’s edge.